-These aspects also raise some issues and questions, eg, who will finance the creation of a third-party essentiality assessment mechanism?
-As the idea of enhancing clarity, there is a risk regarding bargaining positions.
-As for the inclusion of ADR mechanisms - arbitration, mediation or conciliation – these already exist and are voluntary systems.
+These aspects also raise some issues and questions, e.g., who will finance the creation of a third-party essentiality assessment mechanism?
+As regards the idea of enhancing clarity, there is a risk regarding bargaining positions.
+As for the inclusion of ADR mechanisms -arbitration, mediation or conciliation – these already exist and are voluntary systems.
 It is not advisable to make them mandatory.

-Professor Manderieux underlined that Dr Igor Nikolić talked about “market failures” and raised the second question.
+Prof. Manderieux underlined that Dr. Igor Nikolic talked about “market failures” and raised the second question.

 2. What evidence do we have regarding market failures?

-Dr Igor Nikolić explained that it is important to realize that, when referring to SEPs and market failure, there is no “one size fits all” solution.
+Dr. Igor Nikolic explained that it is important to realise that, when referring to SEPs and market failure, there is no “one size fits all” solution.
 There are different standards, made following different procedures, different industries and licensing conditions.
 This makes it difficult to refer to SEPs in general.
 Therefore, we need to look at specific industries and standards used in those industries.

 The discussions and observations regarding SEPs licensing issues often imply issues in the smartphone industry and 3G, 4G and 5G standards.
 Over the years, researchers have obtained information about how the smartphone industry operates.
 There is now a lot of evidence about the smartphone industry, including market research and academic reports.
 The evidence shows that this industry functions extremely well.